Search by Keyword

 The Beatles were past their touring days by 1968, as well as the performing of their latest singles on television shows.
 This being the case, as well as the fact that they were about to leave the country for India for a few months, the powers that be felt a desperate need to film a promotional clip for "Lady Madonna" before they left.

 The day scheduled to shoot this promo clip was February 11th, 1968.
-The Beatles entered EMI Studio Two at 4 pm with the intention of being filmed pretending to record “Lady Madonna,” overseen by (or directed by) Tony Bramwell for the newly formed Apple Films.
+The Beatles entered EMI Studio Two at 4 pm with the intention of being filmed pretending to record “Lady Madonna,” overseen by (or directed by) the late Tony Bramwell for the newly formed Apple Films.
 However, John Lennon had a better idea.
 He had just written a new song, “Hey Bulldog,” and suggested that they record this new song instead, allowing the film crew to use the footage they captured during this session for the “Lady Madonna” promo.
 And this is what they did.

 This promotional clip, which was shown at various times in Britain and America around the release of the single, shows The Beatles hard at work in the studio, but nothing could be synced up to convincingly portray the band playing “Lady Madonna.”
 Nonetheless, it is an interesting depiction of the camaraderie between the four of them, giving a sneak peak at what it was like to see The Beatles in action in a recording studio.